HabiSheriff/NhsScraperApplication/README.md

 4. LoadAndSearchDirectory - Class to load data into RAMdirectory using index writer and Search the sub page url content based on the given search text

-5. SearchController - This is rest service class, which get called every time, when we invoke the url to search.
+5. SearchController - This is REST service class, which get called every time, when we invoke the url to search.

 ## List of other important classes used in this NHSScraper Application: